storesafe/cordova-sqlite-storage/README.md

 that the main bottleneck was passing data from javascript to native code.
 Running PhoneGap.exec took some seconds while completely blocking my application.

+# Contributing

+- Testimonials of apps that are using this plugin would be especially helpful.
+- Issue reports can help improve the quality of this plugin.
+- Patches with bug fixes are helpful, especially when submitted with test code.
+- Other enhancements will be considered if they do not increase the complexity of this plugin.